jHubbsy/jHubbsy/README.md

 ---

-_"My job as a Software Developer is not to write code, my job is to come up with creative solutions to complex problems."_
+_"My job as a Software Developer was never to write code, my job is to develop creative solutions to complex problems."_